 In the food processor, blend pistachios until it looks like coarse meal.
 Transfer meal to a separate container.
 Cream butter with sugar, and add pistachio meal back to the food processor along with flour and the egg.
 Give a few more pulses.
 Add heavy cream and a few drops of almond extract to taste.
 Use pistachio cream at room temperature.

 Preheat oven to 350ºF/180ºC.
 Blind bake pie dough tart shell for 25 minutes.
 Remove pie weights, and bake for 10 minutes more.
-Pipe out pistachio cream, and dot with pear chunks (optional), along with some pitted cherries (cherry in brandy, or Amarena can be used instead).
+Let crust to cool down a bit before adding the pistachio cream.
+Add pear chunks (optional), along with some pitted cherries (cherry in brandy, or Amarena can be used instead).
 Put pie back in the oven for about 45 minutes.
 Remove from the oven and let cool for 10 minutes.
 Remove from tart pan, and slide over a wire rack.
 Cool completely and chill.

 *Use natural and no sugar added cherry juice.
 Artificially flavored fruit beverage wont work.
 Heat up 500g cherry juice along with 100g sugar.
 Bring to a boil, and reduce to 300g grams.
 Turn heat off.
 Mix sugar and agar-agar together, and whisk in reduced cherry juice.
 Bring back to a boil, and cook for 2 minutes.
 Cool down mixture, and let set completely over ice water.
 Add cherry liqueur and mix with an immersion blender.
 Add more cherry juice if the jelly ends up being too thick.
 Keep refrigerated until ready to use.